 Natascha Kampusch, an Austrian teenager who was kidnapped at age 10, escapes from her captor, Wolfgang Priklopil, after more than eight years.
-Shortly after her escape, Priklopil committed suicide.
+Shortly after her escape, Priklopil died by suicide.

 On March 2, 1998, Kampusch was abducted from a street in Vienna while walking to school.
 One of Austria’s largest missing-person searches followed, during which time authorities checked hundreds of white minivans after a witness reported seeing Kampusch being dragged into a white minivan.
 Police interviewed Priklopil, the owner of a minivan, but didn’t believe he was a suspect.
 Kampusch was kept in a secret, windowless basement room at Priklopil’s house outside of Vienna, where she was physically and sexually abused by her captor.
 As time went by, she was allowed into the rest of the house and would cook and clean for Priklopil.
 He gave her books and a radio and she managed to educate herself.